 If you have any questions, please contact me.
 I take this seriously and will do everything I can to address any concerns.

 Even with the best source data, the final numbers are only as good as the assumptions and methodologies used in the analysis.
 For more information, read this section on the overall methodology and also be sure to study the detailed notes on each individual chart page.

 Never assume the data here is completely accurate.
 Not only may there be a few mistakes in the numbers, but the historical data is also updated from time to time by the primary sources as more information becomes available.

-All numbers have been modified from their original form, and nothing you see here will exactly track any particular real-world index.
+All numbers have been modified from their original form, and the results of your own fund may vary from what you see here.
 The goal is simply to be reasonably accurate for general portfolio backtesting purposes.

 All data is from 1970 to the present, which is the most freely available for such a wide variety of assets.
 Past performance is no guarantee of future returns.